Scroll to top

 We strive to cultivate community and extend your treatment at Kinetic Living beyond the treatment room.

-Throughout the year we participate and host various events and educational workshops to keep you moving; including Startline Run Clinics, our annual Kinetic Community Sweat Beach Volleyball tournament, and Yoga Under the Stars.
+Throughout the year we participate and host various events and educational workshops to keep you moving; including our annual Kinetic Community Sweat Beach Volleyball tournament, and Yoga Under the Stars.
 We truly believe that it takes a village to reach your goals; and we’re here with you every step of the way.

 Interested in having the Kinetic Team in the workplace?
 Whether it’s workplace ergonomics, a stretch and mobility session, or something else you have in mind, we’re here to keep the balance in your workplace.
 Feel free to contact us!